raianilar17/DL_P4_Deep-Neural-Network-for-Image-Classification-Application/README.md

-# DL_P4_Deep-Neural-Network-for-Image-Classification-Application
+# Deep-Neural-Network-for-Image-Classification-Application

 Build and apply a deep neural network to supervised learning.

 I used the functions I'd implemented in the previous project to build a deep network, and apply it to `cat vs non-cat classification`.
 I improve in accuracy relative to my previous logistic regression implementation.

 ## Files: